A Brief History Of Donald Trump’s Weirdly Combative Statements About Wind Power

 — Axios (@axios) April 3, 2019

-As New York‘s Jonathan Chait wrote, “[Coal is] an extremely dirty fuel Trump loves and has attempted to bolster, with almost no success.
+As New York Magazine‘s Jonathan Chait wrote, “[Coal is] an extremely dirty fuel Trump loves and has attempted to bolster, with almost no success.
 Aside from costing more to produce than other sources of power, and in addition to enormous air-pollution side effects, coal also emits greenhouse gases in large amounts.”

 Ultimately, the source of Trump’s ire for wind power could be any or all of the above.